Moving Expense Deductions

 - Addition to Wages = Employer Reimbursements – Deductible Moving Expenses

 The moving expense deduction can be claimed even if the time tests have not been met.
-However, if the taxpayer does not satisfy the time tests subsequently, then the deduction will have to be claimed as income in the next tax year or the taxpayer will have to file an amended return.
+However, if the taxpayer does not satisfy the time tests subsequently, then the deduction must be claimed as income in the next tax year or the taxpayer must file an amended return.
 Alternatively, the taxpayer can also file an amended return after the time test is completed to claim the deduction.